MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsTeamsCallingPolicy.md

 ```

 ## DESCRIPTION
- This cmdlet removes an existing Teams Calling policy or resets the Global instance to the default values.
+ This cmdlet removes an existing Teams Calling policy instance or resets the Global policy instance to the default values.

 ## EXAMPLES